igarizio/py-school-match/JOSS/paper.md

 effects on efficiency and fairness.

-``py-school-match`` is a Python library that implements multiple matching algorithms and allows users to simply specify the country's conditions  or requirements, and then run interchangeably the different algorithms.
+``py-school-match`` is a Python library that implements multiple matching algorithms and allows researchers to simply specify the country's conditions or requirements, and then run interchangeably the different algorithms to easily compare their results.
 What makes ``py-school-match`` different from other libraries is that it is specifically created to be used in the student-to-school assignation problem.
 Another distinctive characteristic is that it allows the use of quotas, priorities, capacities, among